LIBREhub/napari-LatAm-workshop-2023/docs/intro.md

-# Image data science with Python and Napari @EPFL
+# Image data science with Python and Napari @LatAm_Bioimaging

+🚧🚧🚧🚧🚧🚧

+**TODO:**
+- update images
+- make timetable
+- update installation instructions depending on environment name
+- update accknoledgements

+🚧🚧🚧🚧🚧🚧

 This [Jupyter book](https://jupyterbook.org/) contains training resources for scientists who want to dive into image processing with Python.
 It specifically aims for students and scientists working with microscopy images in the life sciences.